A Revolutionary Path Forward

 Wavefunction Displacement and Resonance Waves

-- Resonance waves can shift the probability peak of an electron’s wavefunction relative to the atomic center.
+1. Resonance waves can shift the peak position of an electron’s wavefunction.

 Antigravity vs. Traditional Propulsion: A Performance Comparison